dimagi/commcare-cloud/docs/source/changelog/0076-upgrade-to-es-5.md

     cchq ${ENV} update-config
   ```

-5. Disable Elasticsearch shard allocation.It should already be disabled but for ensuring that its already disabled.
+5. Disable Elasticsearch shard allocation.
+It should already be disabled but for ensuring that its already disabled.

   ```
     curl -X PUT "${ES_HOST}:9200/_cluster/settings?pretty" -H 'Content-Type: application/json' -d'